 Selection Committee

-All applications will be reviewed by a sub-committee of the Center for the History of Microbiology/ASM Archives (CHOMA) Committee.
+All applications will be reviewed by a working group of the Center for the History of Microbiology/ASM Archives (CHOMA) Subcommittee.
 Decisions on individual applications will be announced within 4-6 weeks of the application deadline date.
 Decisions of the selection committee are final.

 Award Announcement